ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 To migrate CKAN data between different hosts, simply transfer the content of the named volumes.
 A detailed use case of data transfer will be discussed in step 5.

-You can use environment variables rather than hard coding docker container name.
-For example, if you want to remove hardcode "db" docker container name replace "db" with name of your choice in docker-compose.yml as below:
+You have the option of using environment variables rather than hard coding the actual docker container name.
+For example, if you want to remove the "db" container name replace "db" with name of your environment variable in docker-compose.yml:

      links:
       - db